5005 S. Cooper St.

 RASP

 The robotic assisted simple prostatectomy (RASP) is an advanced treatment option primarily reserved for patients with significantly enlarged prostates—generally greater than 100 grams.
 During this precise surgical procedure, tissue is removed from inside the prostate gland to clear the obstruction blocking the flow of urine.
 The outer capsule of the prostate is left intact.
 Through a series of small incisions, robotic instruments are introduced into the bladder to access the prostate.
-By removing the inner part of the prostate that is blocking the urinary channel, patients see improvement very quickly.
-In contrast to the RASP, a robotic assisted radical prostatectomy (RALP) involves the complete removal of the entire prostate gland, along with some surrounding tissues.
-RALP is primarily used to treat prostate cancer.
-Most men who undergo RASP see immediate improvement in their symptoms once their catheter is removed.

-We Are Your BPH Experts
+We Are Your Best Prostate Doctors

 Call for an Appointment